General settings for Self Service

 Rules for record display in Self Service

-On the Tickets and Request tab, in the Self list, Clients can see the tickets and requests that they have raised.
-The records that you submit on behalf of other clients are shown in the Others list.
+In the View in my activity tile, in the Self list, clients can see the tickets and requests that they raise.
+The records submitted on behalf of other clients are shown in the Others list.

 Records submitted by a client on behalf of other clients (even above in the role hierarchy)